AAbcde/from-junior-to-senior/README.md

 ## See also
 - [Google Interview University](https://github.com/jwasham/google-interview-university) — a complete daily plan for studying to become a Google software engineer
+- [Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers) — a complete daily plan for studying to become a machine learning engineer (inspired by Google Interview University)
 - [What happens when...](https://github.com/alex/what-happens-when) — an attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"

 ## Resources